Find helpful tutorials or share inspiring use cases on AI technology for higher education.

 • In the reference list at the end of the document, more complete source information is provided.

-How to Cite AI Usage
+How to Cite ChatGPT and AI Usage

 In-text Citations